 11. Tooth Abscess

-Infection of the upper front teeth such as the incisors due to trauma or a fall can lead to pus accumulation behind the tooth.
+Infection of the upper front teeth such as the incisors can lead to pus accumulation behind the tooth.
 The collection of pus at the roof of the mouth over time leads to abscess formation.
 There is also associated pain and pus discharge.

 Trauma to the upper teeth can lead to a collection of fluid in the roof of the mouth.
 This is called a periapical cyst.
 Also, another cyst called nasopalatine duct cyst may form and if it becomes infected, it will cause pain at the roof of the mouth.

 A tumor is an abnormal growth in the body.
 These tumors can also occur in the mouth, including the roof of the mouth.
 These tumors are usually painless unless they have been traumatized or become infected.
 Examples of these tumors are squamous cell papilloma and mucocele.

 Sometimes, the reason for pain in the roof of the mouth is oral cancer.
 Cancer of the mouth starts as non-healing painful sores and can develop anywhere in the mouth including the palate.

 Other causes like smoking and deficiency of the B and C vitamins have also been linked to pain in the palate.

 Apart from pain, there could be other associated symptoms like:

 - Bad breath or a bad taste in the mouth